Younger audiences are shifting away from traditional social media platforms to newer short-form video platforms like TikTok.

 - Any new feature already associated with a behemoth like YouTube is likely to get content creators and content consumers excited about viewing and developing content.
 As a creator, you likely already have an audience on YouTube who consumes your content.

-- YouTube Shorts have come along later in the game than TikTok videos and Instagram Reels.
+- YouTube Shorts have come along later in the game than TikTok short-form videos and Instagram Reels.